 However there was a problem.
 The physically dominant dinosaurs of the period ensured that the mammals did not grow to be anything more than small insect-eating creatures.
 Their physical evolution was obstructed and with it their cognitive reasoning, and emotional centers of the brain where the feelings of love form.

 And so something had to give.
 It was then that, I think, The Greatest Love intervened.
-Before I talk of that intervention it is important to note that I do not believe every weather forecast, natural disaster, or cosmic event is intentionally invoked by the hand of The Greatest Love.
+Before I talk of that intervention it is important to note that I do not believe every weather forecast, natural disaster, or cosmic event is intentionally invoked by the Hand of The Greatest Love.
 There is not some divine master control room with The Greatest Love pushing buttons.
 Instead They have put in place our World and Universe as a complex system of interdependent processes and bodies that behave according to the laws of nature.
 This is what I believe.

 But I also believe that sometimes they specifically intervene.
 Such interventions must not defy the laws of nature.
 A proposition for how such interventions can be realized is a topic for another post.
-For now let us assume that The Greatest Love can intervene in the natural world without compromising Their laws.
+For now let us assume that The Greatest Love can intervene in our natural world without compromising Their laws.
 And so it was that 66 million years ago that I think The Greatest Love intervened in the form of an asteroid, at least 10km wide, which streaked across the Western sky and slammed into what is today the Yucatan peninsula.
-It is known by the town sitting near the center of the 150km wide by 20km deep crater that resulted: the Chicxulub impact event.
+It is known by the town sitting near the center of the 200km wide by 1km deep crater that resulted: the Chicxulub impact event.
 In the climate-altering aftermath of the asteroid impact 75% of plant and animal species on Earth became extinct.
 The impact location was particularly disastrous to all non-avian dinosaurs, which were wiped out by the event and its aftermath.

 The mammals however survived.